marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

     Hello Silje !
 How are you today?

-In this example we use the print command to print 3 tings consecutively.
+In this example we use the print command to print 3 things consecutively.
 Observe that everything we print appears on the same line.
 This is because they all belong to the same print command.